Question (Q): How do I find answers to my questions?

 A: BSB41515 Certificate IV in Project Management - Project Management Basics

-A: Several AGS Consulting & Training courses have been endorsed by the Australian Institute of Project Management; qualification courses are delivered via Agreement with Pro Leaders Academy (RTO 45024) or Australia Institute of Business and Technology (RTO 41138)
+A: Several AGS Consulting & Training courses have been endorsed by the Australian Institute of Project Management; qualification courses are delivered via Agreement with Pro Leaders Academy (RTO 45024).

 For more information regarding AIPM AGS Endorsements see letters and Certificates.